 Before we proceed with these Facebook Live ideas, you need to set up the page for your church first.
 Start with creating your own Facebook account and then create a Business Page.
-This page will be where you can set up your live streaming.
+This page will be where you can set up live streaming for church services.

 Another factor is that you can start small with your streaming equipment.
 You can go as small as a smartphone capable of streaming your service.